qdrant/landing_page/qdrant-landing/content/articles/web-ui-gsoc.md

 ## Introduction

 Hello everyone!
 My name is Kartik Gupta, and I am thrilled to share my coding journey as part of the Google Summer of Code 2023 program.
 This summer, I had the incredible opportunity to work on an exciting project titled "Web UI for Visualization and Exploration" for Qdrant, a vector search engine.
-In this blog, I will take you through my experience, challenges, and achievements during this enriching coding journey.
+In this article, I will take you through my experience, challenges, and achievements during this enriching coding journey.

 ## Project Overview